 By the deadline imposed by the U.S. Department of Education, the College distributes a notice of the availability of the Annual Security and Fire Safety Report to every member of the College community.
-Anyone, including prospective students and employees, may obtain a paper copy of these reports by contacting Public Safety and Health at 717-728-2364 or by visiting www.centralpenn.edu/public-safety/.
+Anyone, including prospective students and employees, may obtain a paper copy of these reports by contacting the Office of Public Safety and Campus Wellness at 717-728-2364 or by visiting www.centralpenn.edu/public-safety/.